-With time, internet arrived, and it became easier for women to gain recognition, with less contact with publishers and editors.
-Women were now able to self-publish their work and build a fan base for themselves, which helped to raise their confidence and self-esteem.
+With time, internet arrived, and it became easier for women to gain recognition, having less contact with publishers and editors.
+Women are able to self-publish their work and build a fan base for themselves, which has helped to raise their confidence and self-esteem.

 Your poetry challenges Patriarchy, it talks about the ‘personal turning political’ and how women are socialized to be exploited.
 What inspired your characters and stories?

 I am a human with an entire village of characters which I have raised in my deeper consciousness and they have been constantly talking through me.

 The characters I have met in different points in time and places, a part of them have stayed with me.
 They have left certain moral enquiry, a narrative, and set of dialogues with me.
 Ultimately, when my work was recognized, I had a satisfaction of them being heard.

 In past, a lot of women poets went unrecognized.
 But when we tried to connect to our grandmother’s generation, we found letters and diaries on them, which brought a huge difference in understanding feminist literature.

 How did Bihar play a role in shaping you as a poet, writer?